Christian Biographies for Young Readers

 Episodes

-In this attractive volume, Simonetta Carr introduces young readers to the life, thought, and work of one of the most famous Reformers of the Christian church.
-She tells about the life of John Calvin from his birth to his death, placing him within the troubled context of the sixteenth century.
-She also introduces Calvin’s writings in a way that children will desire to know more about his ministry and influence.
-Readers will come to know Calvin’s personality, his devotion to God and the church, and the personal challenges he faced.
-They will understand the struggles the early Reformed church faced at that time, not only surviving attacks of the Roman Catholic Church, but also achieving a clear identity and a unified doctrine.
-They will also have a glimpse of life in sixteenth-century Europe, stricken by pestilence, poverty, and wars.
-Simply written, and full of interesting facts, this book makes a great gift for children of this rich Reformed heritage.
+Learn about the life, thought, and work of one of the most famous Reformers of the Christian church.
+Hear about the life of John Calvin from his birth to his death, placing him within the troubled context of the sixteenth century.
+Come to know Calvin’s personality, his devotion to God and the church, and the personal challenges he faced.
+You’ll understand the struggles the early Reformed church faced at that time, not only surviving attacks of the Roman Catholic Church, but also achieving a clear identity and a unified doctrine.
+You’ll also have a glimpse of life in sixteenth-century Europe, stricken by pestilence, poverty, and wars.

 John Bunyan